-I grew up on Long Island, NY, hardly a mountainous setting.
+I grew up on Long Island (New York), hardly a mountainous setting.
 My early camping and hiking trips were in the Appalachian and Adirondack Mountains and I was introduced to mountaineering in 1970 as a student in NOLS.
 I stayed on with NOLS, eventually working as a course instructor in Wyoming and Washington State.

-Through Sawtooth Mountaineering, we conducted popular introductory clinics in XC skiing and helped develop an early network of ski trails around Idaho City.
-Long time staff members Ray York and Gary Smith, as well as Lou and I, trained and volunteered with Idaho Mountain Search and Rescue.
-Days off were spent exploring the many crags local to Boise: Stack Rock, Slick Rock, Table Rock, Rocky Canyon, Morse Mountain, and the Black Cliffs.
+Through Sawtooth Mountaineering, we conducted popular introductory clinics in cross-country skiing and helped develop an early network of ski trails around Idaho City.
+Long-time staff members Ray York and Gary Smith, as well as Lou and I, trained and volunteered with Idaho Mountain Search and Rescue.
+Days off were spent exploring the many crags local to Boise: Stack Rock, Slick Rock, Table Rock, Rocky Canyon, Morse Mountain and the Black Cliffs.

-I frequently partnered with Bob Boyles and Mike Weber on technical climbs but in the mid 1970’s there was a free-wheeling mix of local climbers who swapped leads including Tom McLeod, John Platt, Art Troutner, and Charley Crist.
+I frequently partnered with Bob Boyles and Mike Weber on technical climbs, but in the mid 1970s, there was a free-wheeling mix of local climbers who swapped leads including Tom McLeod, John Platt, Art Troutner and Charley Crist.
 It was a time of discovery as there was little in the way of guide books and, championing clean climbing ethics, we clanged our way up the cliffs using hexes and stoppers.
 We became better climbers as we challenged one another on new routes locally and expanded our alpine skills into the Sawooths and Lost River Range.
-In the winter of 1974 John Platt, Jerry Osborn, Walt Smith, and I skied across the White Cloud Mountains from Obsidan to Robinson Bar.
-In1976 I summited Denali with friends from Seattle and the following year made a first winter ascent of Borah’s North Face with Art Troutner, Mike Weber, and Bob Boyles.
+In the Winter of 1974, John Platt, Jerry Osborn, Walt Smith, and I skied across the White Cloud Mountains from Obsidan to Robinson Bar.
+In 1976, I summitted Denali with friends from Seattle and the following year made the first Winter ascent of Mount Borah’s North Face with Art Troutner, Mike Weber and Bob Boyles.

 Sawtooth Mountaineering closed in 1980 and I returned to college and a career in geology.
-That took me out of Boise but from time to time over the years it’s been my pleasure to renew my acquaintance with the Sawtooths and Lost River Range and those same partners from back in the day.Share this post ...
+That took me out of Boise but, from time to time over the years, it’s been my pleasure to renew my acquaintance with the Sawtooths and the Lost River Range and those same partners from back in the day.Share this post ...